samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 2. Client ID - a string of random numbers and letters
 3. Callback URL - http://localhost:4200/callback

 > Note!
-Do not forget to set your callback URL.
-The callback URL is there so once the authentication goes through successfully, Auth0 will redirect the user to the proper page.
+Now that you have your Auth0 Application, go to the Settings tab and add http://localhost:4200/callback to the Allowed Callback URLs and hit the Save button.
+Then, leave the Settings tab open as you will need to copy some properties from it soon.

 ![Imgur](https://i.imgur.com/1y32iKn.png)